 Taxis are generally the best way to travel around Bali whether you're staying in Ubud or Jimbaran, which is considered the best place to stay in Bali for couples.
 There are bus-like vans called bemo still in operation, but most people drive themselves around.

 Street food is served from a variety of carts all around Bali, there are also small restaurants called warung where you'll find traditional Balinese food.
 Favourite dishes include sate lilit grilled meats, nasi goreng which is Indonesian fried rice, and nasi campur, chicken and vegetables with rice.

 Just before or after the rainy season, in April and September, is generally the best time to visit Bali, as it is dry and not too humid.
 Bali holiday packages are available all year round.

 April is the hottest month of the year by a small margin, temperatures remain at around 33°C for most of the year.
 The rainy season is from October to March and August is the coolest month.
 You will find cheap Bali holidays more readily available in March, April, September, and October.

 UK passport holders can visit Bali for up to 30 days for tourism purposes without a visa

 Indonesian and Balinese are the main languages spoken in Bali.
 English is the third most spoken language especially in tourist areas.

 We have a range of hotels, villas and apartments.
 Bali holidays all inclusive of flights and accommodation offer everything in one package.
 Book flights and hotels in Bali together for the best deals.

-If you're interested in holidays to Bali in 2019, you may also like these destinations:
+If you're interested in holidays to Bali, you may also like these destinations: